 Almost in all Italian “Bars” you will find a wide selection of sweets.
 Italians love an “Espresso” with a “Cornetto” filled with jam or “Crema” for breakfast or diverse types of sweets as takeaway on a sunday to bring it to “Nonna’s ” house after a big family lunch!

 Vegetarian Street food in Palermo is definitely not healthy but absolutely a must.
 Since you don’t get to eat it every day and is more a treat than anything else I say go for it as it is so worth the calories for once 🙂 Thankfully you walk it all off again whilst walking around the city and discovering Palermo’s treasures!

-This a great Blog about Palermo’s Street foods including meat dishes and great pictures:
+This a great Blog about Palermo’s Street foods: